Neil Pappalardo: MUMPS

 The project at Massachusetts General Hospital would become the MGH Utility Multi-Programming System (MUMPS) and later the Meditech Interpretive Information System (MIIS), developed between 1964 and 1971.
 Papplardo is credited with co-development alongside Barnett, Robert Greenes, and Curt Marble.
 The MUMPS programming language was supported with a grant from the National Center for Health Services Research and a contract from the National Institutes of Health (NIH).

 MEDITECH

-Pappalardo cofounded MEDITECH (originally Medical Information Technology Inc.) in 1968 with Barnett, Marble, Morton Ruderman, and Jerome Grossman and opened for business in August 1969.
-The company’s first headquarters were located in East Cambridge, Massachusetts; they moved to Westwood, Massachusetts in 1983.
+Pappalardo cofounded MEDITECH (originally Medical Information Technology Inc.) in 1968 with Barnett, Marble, Morton Ruderman, and Jerome Grossman and opened for business in the August 1969.
+The company's first headquarters were located in East Cambridge, Massachusetts; they moved to Westwood, Massachusetts in 1983.
 Pappalardo served as CEO and President until 1994, when he became Chairman.
-As of 2023, Pappalardo serves as Founder, Chairman, and Board Member.
+As of 2023, Pappalardo serves as founder, chairman, and board member.

 Personal life

 Pappalardo lives in Boston, Massachusetts with his wife, Jane.
 They met during his senior year at MIT, and married in 1964.
 They have four children including Missy, born August 4, 1969, the same day that MEDITECH was launched.

 Pappalardo is a life member emeritus of the MIT Corporation.

-Since 1999, Pappalardo has supported physicists in MIT’s Department of Physics via a postdoctoral research fellowship, the Pappalardo Fellowships in Physics.
+Since 1999, Pappalardo has supported physicists in MIT's Department of Physics via a postdoctoral research fellowship, the Pappalardo Fellowships in Physics.